Manually Install the Python Automation Library

 Use the

-command to navigate to the directory where the CukeTest automation librarywhl
+cdcommand to navigate to the directory where the CukeTest automation librarywhlfiles are located.

 This directory contains library files for different Python versions.
 Default paths on various systems are as follows:Windows: